sophiagosselin/tANI_tool/README.md

 #### IMPORTANT: tANI tool has a checkpointing system.
 If your run is interupted simply rerun your original command in the starting directory, and the code will backup from the logs file therin.

+Note that the checkpointing system can cause issues if you attempt to rerun the script from a directory where tANI ran to completion (even if there were errors along the way).
+So if you do encounter a bug please try to rerun the program after removing the files created by tANI_tool.pl.

 ### Dependencies: